Postgraduate course information

 telephone +61 2 9514 1336

-The Faculty of Engineering and Information Technology has a number of key research centres and institutes.
+The Faculty of Engineering and Information Technology hosts a growing number of key research centres and institutes.
 These centres are hives of research activity that have international standing within their respective discipline areas.
-The centres and institutes include:

 - Advanced Analytics Institute

 - Centre for Advanced Modelling and Geospatial Information Systems

 - Centre for Autonomous Systems

 - Centre for Built Infrastructure Research

 - Centre for Electrical Machines and Power Electronics

 - Centre for Human-Centred Technology Design